 Students enrolling for their first term of Cooperative Education Work Experience are required to complete one (1) credit of Cooperative Education Portfolio Seminar.
 Learn more

 Securing an internship placement is similar to finding a job.
 You need to be on the cutting edge and stand out from the crowd.
 A career specialist can help you achieve your personal and professional goals!
 Learn more

-Cooperative Education is a component of Career Connected Learning.
+Cooperative Education is a component of Workforce Education

 Through cooperation between the student, instructor and an employer, one credit can be earned for every 33 hours of work related to a program of study at LCC.
 Many LCC programs have established Cooperative Education courses (Numbers 288/289).
 Students may enroll for a maximum of 15 credits toward a degree or certificate program; 1-5 credits of work experience (288) per quarter, plus a one-credit seminar (289) option.
 Cooperative work experience may be paid or volunteer work related to your program of study.
 Work Study jobs may qualify.